-2020 Toyota Tundra Diesel Dually: Specs, Release Date & Price | Although not as crowded as the SUV market, there are many contenders in the full-size pickup truck market.
-One of the most popular ones of them is the Toyota Tundra.
+Although not as crowded as the SUV market, many contenders are in the full-size pickup truck market.
+One of the most popular ones is the Toyota Tundra.
 So far, this lineup has been able to provide reliability, capability, and comfort.

 Up until now, the lineup has been powered by gasoline engines only.
 A diesel engine has not been an option.
 This will be changed with the arrival of the 2020 model.
 Now, let’s see how the upcoming Tundra will be.

 2020 Toyota Tundra Diesel Redesign

 Toyota has yet to give the Tundra lineup a major redesign.
 The last time Toyota did was in 2007.
 Since then, no major redesign is given to the lineup.
-There are some refreshes here and there with the most recent being in 2014.
+There are some refreshes here and there, with the most recent being in 2014.
 From 2014 until now, the overall look of the Tundra is more or less the same.
 It still sports a rugged, work-oriented, off-road look.

 What is important to note is that, despite the lack of redesign, the fans of Tundra don’t think it is necessary.
 They rather wait for a diesel engine, which will likely come in the 2020 model, than wait for a new look.

-Since a major redesign is unlikely to happen given the fact that Toyota seems reluctant to do it, we expect the upcoming Tundra to inherit the overall look of the current model.
+Since a major redesign is unlikely to happen given that Toyota seems reluctant to do it, we expect the upcoming Tundra to inherit the overall look of the current model.
 That does not mean there will be no changes at all, though.

-Even if there may not any complaint from the fans of Tundra about its exterior, there is always a room for improvement.
-In Tundra case, 2020 Toyota Tundra Diesel will be benefitted from new headlights, grille, and bumper, for example.
+Even if there may not be any complaint from the fans of Tundra about its exterior, there is always room for improvement.
+In the Tundra case, 2020 Toyota Tundra Diesel will be benefitted from new headlights, grille, and bumper, for example.
 A more modern touch like sharp and sleek lines wouldn’t hurt either.

 2020 Toyota Tundra Interior

 There should be enough space for everyone, including the rear passengers.
-What the lineup lacking so far are quality materials.
+What the lineup is lacking so far is quality materials.
 Indeed, for its price, Tundra’s interior materials are quite underwhelming.
 Will the upcoming Tundra have better quality materials?
 Only time will tell.

 2020 Toyota Tundra Diesel Specs & Performance

-The upcoming Tundra will likely get a 5.0L, turbocharged Cummins V8 engine.
+The upcoming Tundra will likely get a 5.0L turbocharged Cummins V8 engine.
 This engine is quite powerful.
-It is able to generate up to 310 horsepower with over 500 lb-ft of torque.
+It can generate up to 310 horsepower with over 500 lb-ft of torque.
 The diesel engine is likely to be mated with a six-speed auto transmission gearbox.

 We can expect the same thing for the 2020 model.
 What the 2019 model is lacking is maneuverability.
 The truck has a wide turning radius which can be bothersome in spaces like urban settings and parking lots.
 Let’s hope the 2020 model will not have the same issue.

-2020 Toyota Tundra Diesel Release Date and Price
+New Toyota Tundra Diesel Price

-Toyota has yet to release the exact release date as well as the price of the upcoming 2020 Toyota Tundra Diesel.
+Toyota has yet to release the exact release date and the price of the upcoming 2020 Toyota Tundra Diesel.
 While we don’t know when the upcoming Tundra Diesel will be released, we can expect the full-size pickup truck to hit the market soon.